 • C-level management: CEO, CIO, CTO, CFO, COO, CSO, CISO

-• Senior executives: Head of Business, Head of Finance, Head of IT, Head of Digital Transformation, Head of Human Resource, Head of Operations
+• Senior executives: Head of Pre-sales, Head of Solutions, Head of Operations, Head of Facilities

 Keppel Data Centres has a strong track record of offering a comprehensive range of wholesale, build-to-suit and colocation data centre solutions built to the highest industry standards.
 Together with other members of Keppel Group, Keppel Data Centres owns and operates a global portfolio of more than 20 data centres located in key data centre hubs across Asia Pacific and Europe.